 In general, the AMU at Cells 1, 2, and 3 is well organized and generally well maintained.
 The active working area of the landfill is situated on the north-western side of the top deck and the active area is contained to an approximate 10 to 15-acre area.
 The waste is graded to promote drainage to areas where stormwater can be controlled and conveyed to the AMU Basin.
 The dust suppression sprinkler system in the active area had been de-constructed to facilitate construction of the temporary geomembrane cap.
-A construction project had been completed to install a temporary geomembrane cover over a portion of the southern top deck of the AMU and on the south and east slopes of the landfill.
+A construction project had been completed to install a temporary geomembrane cover over a portion of the southern and eastern top deck of the AMU and on the south and east slopes of the landfill, and a portion of the north slope.